tonyelhabr/bdb2021/README.md

 ![tab\_t\_test\_epa\_is\_target\_picked\_adjusted\_is\_target\_picked](https://github.com/tonyelhabr/bdb2021/raw/master/inst/tab_t_test_epa_is_target_picked_adjusted_is_target_picked.png)

-Now we find that all t-tests indicate lack of significance\~ (Previously there were 7 significant results.)
+Now we find that all t-tests indicate lack of significance.
+(Previously there were 7 significant results.)

 For the other exposure of interest—whether the initial defender on the